-The GPPN is proud to announce its new program, the SDG Professional Certificate*, a one-year program providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
+The GPPN is proud to announce an exclusive program, the SDG Professional Certificate*, providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
 As part of the United Nation’s 2030 Agenda, having specialized knowledge and hands-on experience on how to meet the SDGs is in high demand from government agencies, international organizations and private companies.
 The UN 2030 Agenda and SDG partnerships truly represent a global effort from the public and private sectors, at the international and local level, to respond to the most challenging questions of our time.

 *Columbia SIPA participates as the GPPN SDG Fellows program